-Exercise echocardiography: Exercise stress echocardiography can be considered a potentially aerosol generating procedure, due to the frequent and heavy respiration generated during exercise; this is in contrast to dobutamine stress echocardiography, which is not considered aerosol-generating.
-Due to this potential for enhanced aerosol generation, all patients and providers should consider wearing a surgical facemask at a minimum.
-In certain instances, N-95 masks may be warranted (coughing patient) at discretion of exercise echo operators.
-Pharmacologic testing is preferred and alternate imaging modalities may be advisable for symptomatic patients.
+Exercise stress echocardiography can be considered a potentially aerosol-generating procedure, because of the frequent and heavy respiration generated during exercise; this is in contrast to dobutamine stress echocardiography, which is not considered aerosol generating.
+Because of this potential for enhanced aerosol generation, all patients and providers should consider wearing surgical facemasks at a minimum.
+In certain instances, N-95 masks may be warranted (coughing patient) at the discretion of exercise echocardiography operators.
+Pharmacologic testing is preferred, and alternative imaging modalities may be advisable for symptomatic patients.

-COVID-19 Screening and Testing
+COVID-19 SCREENING AND TESTING

 Facilities should establish COVID-19 symptom screening for all patients.
 This should be done at multiple time points, including when the appointment is scheduled, during registration, and upon arrival.
-Ongoing COVID-19 screening (e.g., symptom questionnaire, temperature testing) of all patients is recommended prior to any echocardiographic examination, regardless of level of response.
+Ongoing COVID-19 screening (e.g., symptom questionnaire, temperature testing) of all patients is recommended before any echocardiographic examination, regardless of level of response.
 Appropriate triage should be established for patients with symptoms consistent with COVID-19.
 Subsequent COVID-19 testing may be reserved for symptomatic patients or those who have failed the initial screening.
-Testing affords the opportunity to defer exams in patients who are COVID positive, particularly when echo results are unlikely to alter immediate management.
+Testing affords the opportunity to defer examinations in patients who are COVID-19 positive, particularly when echocardiographic results are unlikely to alter immediate management.

 The sensitivity of different types of tests remains variable.
-At the time of writing this statement, there were more than 65 different kinds of COVID-19 molecular or serologic tests available in the United States tests that received emergency use authorizations by the US Food and Drug Administration.[8]
-Since this is a new virus, past experience and recommendations for standardized testing do not exist, leading to variability in sensitivity and specificity of each test type.[9]
-The principal concern is false negative test results in asymptomatic individuals presenting for an echocardiogram who could pose a transmission risk that could be amplified in a healthcare setting.
+At the time of writing, more than 65 different kinds of COVID-19 molecular or serologic tests were available in the United States that received emergency use authorizations from the US Food and Drug Administration.8 Because this is a new virus, past experience and recommendations for standardized testing do not exist, leading to variability in the sensitivity and specificity of each test type.9 The principal concern is false-negative test results in asymptomatic individuals presenting for echocardiography who could pose a transmission risk that could be amplified in a health care setting.
 It is likely that as the pandemic abates, testing protocols will vary among institutions to minimize the risk to both patients and providers.
-Rapid point-of-care tests that are based on lateral flow technique to detect specific antibodies may be used for emergent inpatient echocardiograms, while antigen-based tests with a longer turnaround time are recommended for surveillance testing for electively scheduled cases.
-Testing and re-testing for SARS-CoV-2, and procedures for patients to self-quarantine, if required, should follow institutional protocols guided by local and regional health authorities.
+Rapid point-of-care tests that are based on lateral flow technique to detect specific antibodies may be used for emergent inpatient echocardiography, while antigen-based tests with longer turnaround times are recommended for surveillance testing for electively scheduled cases.
+Testing and retesting for severe acute respiratory syndrome coronavirus-2, and procedures for patients to self-quarantine, if required, should follow institutional protocols guided by local and regional health authorities.